The law in Canada surrounding third party reproduction can be divided into two categories:

-There is federal legislation, the Assisted Human Reproduction Act, which provides a legislative framework, and provincial common law which is used to establish parentage of any child born through assisted reproduction.
+The law in Canada surrounding third party reproduction can be divided into two categories –The Assisted Human Reproduction Act, which provides a legislative framework at the federal level, and provincial law which can be based on legislation or case law.
+Provincial law is used to establish parentage of any child born through assisted reproduction.

 The Assisted Human Reproduction Act, 2004 S.C., c.2